 Can I treat lupus with complementary and alternative medicines?

-It is known, though, that some herbal supplements can make a person’s lupus symptoms worse, or interact in a harmful way with the medicines a doctor has prescribed.
-Therefore it is very important for people with lupus who use complementary or alternative medicine (especially herbs or supplements) to discuss these practices with their doctors.
+In fact, some herbal supplements can make a person’s lupus symptoms worse, or interact in a harmful way with the medicines a doctor has prescribed.
+Therefore, before beginning any complementary or alternative therapy, it is very important for people with lupus to discuss these practices with their doctor (especially if planning to use herbs or supplements).
+Additionally, it is important to continue taking the lupus medications prescribed.
 Lupus is a complex disease and no one with lupus should rely on complementary or alternative practices instead of the medication they have been prescribed.

 Medically reviewed on June 20, 2013Submit a Question to the Experts